grahamwren/cs4500-project/report/doc.md

 provides the interface through which the system is queried.
 The **Network** layer is where requests are made between nodes.

+Each node in the network holds parts of dataframes and knows where to look to find the parts it does not own (see Implementation for more).

 # Implementation

 The Application class represents an operation that makes use of a KV to manipulate dataframes.
 The KV class utilizes the network to manage dataframes.
 Each KV owns a list of dataframes, and knows about the dataframes owned by other KVs, through `ownership_mapping`.
+Each KV has potentially several chunks of dataframes, stored contiguously in memory via `PartialDataFrame`.
+`DataFrameChunk` is where the data is actually stored.

 When `put` is called with a new key, the KV adds itself to the ownership map and broadcasts the new map to the other nodes in the network.
 The buffer passed into `put` is converted into rows chunks at a time.
 The chunks are distributed over nodes in the network in a round-robin fashion.
 That is, nodes have a fixed order and chunks are distributed by traversing them as a ring, starting at the node where the put request was made.

+The `DataFrame` object itself is a virtual dataframe, that is, it delegates to the KV in order to perform its operations.

 A computation is run on a dataframe by calling `map` on a `Rower`, either on a `DataFrame` object, or on a KV by providing the dataframe's key.
 The KV runs